2019-2020 City Council

 Jeff and his wife Denise are raising their three girls Lily, Isabella and Harper.
 He is a life long resident of the city, is a graduate of Highlands High School and has a B.S. from Western Kentucky University.
 He works in the Medical Device Industry and has a passion for purchasing/rehabbing houses in Fort Thomas and surrounding cities.

-This is Jeff’s second term on council.
+This is Jeff’s third term on council.
 He is the Chair of the Recreation Committee and a member of both the Finance Committee and the Public Works Committee.

 David was first elected to council in November 2016.
 He and his wife, Sarah, moved to Fort Thomas in 2013 and are so glad to have such a wonderful place to raise their children, Ada Kate and Cash.
 David is an intellectual property attorney for a consumer goods company where he focuses his work on research and innovation.
 He is a graduate of Pepperdine University, The University of Iowa, and The University of Kentucky.
 He is also a member of Cornerstone Christian Church and the Fort Thomas Lions Club.